Wabinab/Wabinab.github.io/_posts/2022-04-14-NEAR Protocol and Rails.md

 # NEAR Protocol and Rails

+(Non-technical summary post on read.cash will be included later when completed).

 While the view functions we can use `near_api` gem, the call function we couldn't.
 Not only do we need to sign a transaction, we also need to borsh serialize the message before signing, and the RPC could only take a `broadcast_tx` which is a signed transaction.
 Signing a transaction on the server side is dangerous, we shall reside on the client-side; hence it'll use javascript rather than Ruby.

 First important thing is the login function; because we use the login function from javascript, sending the data via ajax to database is difficult.
 However, one discovers that after signing in, the parameters are stored in the `params` (i.e. stored on the URL) temporarily; we could cache this (in the future after one learns how